 What is epidemiology?

-In public health we don't just wait for things to go wrong.
-We focus on preparation by trying to prevent and anticipate public health problems.
-Epidemiology is at the core of that as it the study of disease epidemics and those who practice it deal with incidence and prevalence of disease in populations.
+Epidemiology is the study of disease epidemics and those who practice it deal with the incidence and prevalence of disease in populations.
 Incidence is the number of new cases in a given time period (this varies by condition) and prevalence is the total number of cases.
 Epidemiologists try to detect and contain outbreaks and epidemics of disease through a number of methods including, but not limited to, active surveillance, passive surveillance, and response activities.

 In addition to monitoring reports of disease as they are submitted epidemiologists also work with preparedness staff to develop plans for the response to public health events such as natural disasters and bioterrorism.